TL;DR: Learn how to use the excel IF function. This is really important to learn!

 That’s pretty cool, right?
 It’s technically possible to do this without IF, but man, there would be tonnes and tonnes of cells and formulas to do it!
 Ain’t nobody got time for that.

-How does IF work?
+How does the excel IF function work?

 This is the structure of an IF formula in the world: